Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 This implies that the discovery service needs to support WebSockets.
 As of now, the `/router-info` endpoint is part of the LNS itself.
 Since we want to use it to protect against LNS outages, by definition it becomes clear that discovery needs to be isolated from the LNS and needs to be come a standalone, highly available service.
 In the following, we propose several properties of the discovery service.

-## Proposed solution
+## Decision

 We propose to add an ASP.NET Core Web Application to the OSS starter kit that exposes an endpoint for service discovery.
 The Web App can deployed anywhere (as a highly available cloud service per default, or as an on-premises service for more flexibility).

-- Initial version: let's try and see
-- Configuration: either configuration via twin or via environment variables (or maybe both?)
-- Health probes:
-  - Module state via twin
-  - D2C message health checks
-  - LNS -> HTTP Request -> Discovery Service, Discovery keeps track (in-memory) of the last successful health probe
-  - Use a combination of several strategies
+With respect to configuration and health probe, we will implement two simple approaches initially, and expand the functionality in a second stage.

+In the initial version, we will not create an active health check.
+We will rely on the fact that if a LBS reconnects to the discovery service, the LNS was not available.
+By using a round-robin distribution mechanism based on in-memory state, we can guarantee reasonably well that the LBS will be connected to a different LNS in a second attempt.

+The configuration to resolve the problem of LNS having different network boundaries, we rely on configuring the subset of available network servers through a configuration value in the station twin.
+We will recommend [Automatic device management at scale with Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-automatic-device-management) for central management of stations with the same network boundaries.

+In a second stage, we will prioritize one of the more advanced health probe strategies and potentially introduce more supported configuration approaches.

 ## Detailed analysis